boyd-and-the-boys/nozama-front-end/README.md

 swinging night out on the town, these beautifully crafted garments are sure to dazzle and delight all the lucky souls who lay eyes upon you!

-Multiple technologies were used in building this webpage, including:
+Multiple technologies were used in building this webpage, including Node, Express, Mongo, Mongoose, JavaScript, Heroku, HTML, CSS, Bootstrap, Handlebars and Stripe.

-Node
-Express
-Mongo
-Mongoose
-JavaScript
-Heroku
-HTML
-CSS
-Bootstrap
-Handlebars
-Stripe

 Our overarching approach to building this website was highly methodical and step-driven; we focused heavily on planning out each day by using scrum meetings